 Even though no one sets out to be an addict, Vicodin accounts for tens of thousands of addictions in the United States alone.
 Vicodin users, even without an addiction, experience undesirable effects of Vicodin use, such as:

 - Poor motivation.

 As addiction grows, the signs will be seen more often with heightened results.
-For example, someone with drowsiness from Vicodin may eventually be difficult to arouse if use and dosages increase over time.
-The effects intensifying is largely due to tolerance, which is the need to take more of the drug to achieve the same desired results.
-This also increases the negative and dangerous side effects associated with the substance.
+For example, someone with drowsiness from Vicodin use may eventually be difficult to arouse if use and dosage increases over time.
+The intensifying of effects is largely due to tolerance, which is the need to take more of a drug to achieve the same desired results.
+This also increases the negative and dangerous side effects associated with Vicodin use.

 Finding out if you are addicted to Vicodin may be challenging at first.
 However, there are a few questions you can ask to identify your risk:

 - Have you found yourself shopping for doctors or healthcare providers to give you more?